Luke-k-dev/SportPyOBD/README.md

 # SportPyOBD
-Uses python to communicate with your car.
-This Library is designed to work with the FRS/BRZ/86 and the raspberry pi.
+Initially this was to be a package to easily create OBDII interfaces, however over its development I have instead created an OBDII interface program.
+It is designed to run on OSX and the respberrypi.
+It has a clean modern UI that is easily editable, and can record vehicle data.

 <h2>Acknowledgements</h2>
 <p>As with many works, this is one built off of fantastic work by others.
 I have built this software using some coede from https://github.com/brendan-w who used code from https://github.com/peterh/pyobd.
 My goal in this project is to update their work to make it work easily with the FRS/BRZ/86 and provide an easy to customize graphical interface for the data.
 I am also open to supporting more cars but as of now, this project will be directed tword the car models listed above.</p>